gabrielanakasato/ironhack-daft/proj/project03-tiktok-viral-songs/README.md

 ## Issues
 1. Imcomplete data for some songs.
 2. Possibility that the song selected for the analysis is a wrong version.
+3. When no song is selected in the filter box, the radar chart disappears.

 ## Results
 The result can be found [here](https://public.tableau.com/profile/gabriela.nakasato#!/vizhome/proj-tiktok-viral-songs/TikTokViralSongs).